-Over the course of just a few months, all four of the largest carriers in the US have introduced completely new plans to go alongside traditional contract agreements and prepaid services.
-With T-Mobile Jump, AT&T Next, Verizon Edge, and Sprint One Up, each carrier is going after the same thing: subscribers who want to get the newest smartphone as quickly as possible.
+Over the course of just a few months in 2013, all four of the largest carriers in the US introduced completely new plans to go alongside traditional contract agreements and prepaid services.
+With T-Mobile Jump, AT&T Next, Verizon Edge, and Sprint Easy Pay annual upgrades, each carrier is going after the same thing: subscribers who want to get the newest smartphone as quickly as possible.
 That’s not the only thing that brings these new plans together, however.
 They’re all extremely complicated.
 And make no mistake, carriers like it that way — it’s easier to overcharge if customers don’t know it’s happening.
 So let’s untangle the secrets behind these plans to see which (if any) are a good deal.

 These plans are complicated for a reason

 To compare the cost on each carrier, we put together similar individual plans.
 On T-Mobile we calculated using a Simple Choice Plan with unlimited talk and text and 2.5GB of data for $60 per month.
-On AT&T, we used the company's new 2GB Mobile Share plan with unlimited talk and messaging for $95 per month.
-For Verizon, we used a Share Everything 2GB plan with unlimited talk and text for $100 per month.
-Lastly, the most comparable Sprint plan is "Unlimited, My Way."
-It offers unlimited data, talk, and text for $65 per month.
-(It usually costs $80, but One Up users get $15 off their service plan.)
+For Verizon, we used a new More Everything 2GB plan with unlimited talk and text for $80 per month.
+On AT&T, we used the company's 2GB Mobile Share Value plan with unlimited talk and messaging for $80 per month.
+Lastly, the only Sprint plan eligible for early upgrades is its unlimited "Framily" Plan.
+It offers unlimited data, talk, and text for $75 per month.
 Sprint’s unlimited service is certainly a standout here considering the low price, but it’s important to keep in mind that the carrier’s LTE network doesn’t have nearly the breadth of Verizon or AT&T, and its 3G network is notoriously slow.

-With all of these plans, the longer you wait to upgrade, the worse the deal gets.
-With Verizon and T-Mobile you can save money if you upgrade your phone every six months.
-Compared to signing up for a traditional two-year contract and then paying full price for a new phone every six months after, you can save about $1,000 on Verizon and roughly $2,000 on T-Mobile if you plan on buying four smartphones over 24 months.
-(AT&T and Sprint’s early upgrade plans don’t offer new devices six months in — you have to wait a year to upgrade.)
+With all of these plans, the longer you wait to upgrade, the worse the deal gets, because you’ll be responsible for a larger portion of the cost of the phone.
+This means you can actually save a lot of money on Verizon and T-Mobile if you upgrade your phone every six months.
+Compared to signing up for a traditional two-year contract and then paying full price for a new phone every six months after, you can save about $1,300 on Verizon and roughly $1,200 on T-Mobile if you plan on buying four smartphones over 24 months.
+(AT&T and Sprint’s early upgrade plans don’t offer new devices six months in — you have to wait at least a year to upgrade).

-However, we think most people who’ll be using these plans will be upgrading about once per year — new phones just don’t come out that frequently.
-When you wait 12 months to upgrade, you’ll save about $300 on T-Mobile using Jump compared to buying each new phone at full cost on a traditional contract.
-On Verizon you’ll be saving about $230.
-On Sprint, you’ll save roughly $600.
-With AT&T, meanwhile, you’ll hardly save any money at all.
-If you qualify for AT&T's traditional early upgrade offer, which lets you get a new phone six months into your contract for a $250 premium over the standard two-year contract pricing (making a total of $449.99 for the iPhone 5S, for instance), using Next to upgrade 12 months in will save you just $38 in the long run.
-If you don't qualify for early upgrade pricing you'll still only save about $250 with Next.
+However, we think most people who’ll be using these plans will be upgrading about once a year — new phones just don’t come out that frequently.
+When you wait 12 months to upgrade, you’ll save about $400 on T-Mobile using Jump compared to buying each new phone at full cost on a traditional plan.
+With AT&T, you’ll save close to $470.
+On Verizon you’ll be saving about $430.
+On Sprint, you’ll save less than $300.

 To see if you really are better off signing up for these new plans, we compare the cost of using one of these early upgrade plans with buying a new phone before your traditional two-year contract ends.
 This "traditional" method entails signing up for a new two year contract and buying a subsidized iPhone 5S for $199.99.
-After a year, you then pay full retail price to get a new device ($649.99 for iPhones, traditionally, though AT&T offers early upgrades for $449.99).
-This method differs slightly for T-Mobile, which doesn’t use two-year contracts.
+After a year, you then pay full retail price to get a new device ($649.99 for iPhones).
+This method is a bit different for T-Mobile, which no longer uses two-year contracts.